rpl/yaterl/README.md

 ## DESCRIPTION

-YATErl is a simple Erlang binding for YATE-based VOIP applications, YATE is a VOIP Application Server developed by Null Team (http://yate.null.ro).
+YATErl is a simple Erlang binding developer by Alca Società Cooperativa ([http://alcacoop.it]), to create YATE-based VOIP applications using the powerful feature of the Erlang language and OTP framework.
 YATErl is designed as a standard OTP application so you can create an OTP release for your application which include and use it to implement a VOIP application.

+YATE is a VOIP Application Server developed by Null Team ([http://yate.null.ro]), coded in C++ using message-passing techniques, and actually scriptable in PHP and Python.

 ## DOWNLOAD AND INSTALL